jonnycoombes/chisel-decoders/README.md

 ```
 ### Consuming `char`s

-You can either pull out new `char`s from the reader wrapped inside a `Result` type:
+You can either pull out new `char`s from the decoder wrapped inside a `Result` type:

 ```rust
     loop {